GantMan/jail-monkey/README.md

 ## Can you ever really trust a phone?

 # Why?
 Are users claiming they are crossing the globe in seconds and collecting all the Pokeballs?
 Some apps need to protect themselves in order to protect data integrity.
-JailMonkey allows you to identify if a phone has been jail-broken or rooted for iOS/Android.
-It also can help you detect mocked locations for phones set in "developer mode".
+JailMonkey allows you to:
+* Identify if a phone has been jail-broken or rooted for iOS/Android.
+* Detect mocked locations for phones set in "developer mode".
+* **(ANDROID ONLY)** Detect if the application is running on external storage such as an SD card.

 # Use
 ```javascript